ibm-cloud-docs/sell/conref.md

 Use the following steps to add support details for your product:

+1. From the Partner Center Support tab, provide your product's support statement.

+   For the support statement, describe the provided support for your product and Add any additional support information that isn't provided in the other fields.
+   {: note}

-1. From the Partner Center Support tab, click **Add support details**, provide your support availability, then click **Save** to add each detail.
+1. Click **Add support details**, provide your support availability, then click **Save** to add each detail.
 You must add at least 1 support detail for your product.

    | Support detail | Description |
    |----------------|-------------|